labex-labs/open-source-labs/python/python-mastery/lab-ex7-2-decorator-chaining/en/step1.md

     return wrapper
 ```

-3. Let's test that our `validated` decorator now preserves metadata:
+3. Let's test that our `validated` decorator now preserves metadata.
+Run the following commands in the terminal:

 ```bash
 python3 -c "from validate import validated, Integer; @validated